 - Our unique Straight to Teaching programme, which allows Teaching Assistants and other relevant school support staff who have some existing teaching experience to build evidence against the Teachers’ Standards before being assessed and awarded QTS.
 Read Will Lyons experience of the programme here.

 - OR – if you have at least two years’ of existing teaching experience our ‘Assessment Only’ route might suit you better.
 It’s a low cost way to up-skill, gain QTS and become a qualified teacher in as little as 12 weeks

 Scenario three: You’re working abroad and you have a PGCE but you don’t hold QTS

-Many teachers working overseas have already gained a PGCE qualification but you might not hold Qualified Teachers Status.
+Many teachers working overseas may have already gained a PGCE qualification but might not hold Qualified Teachers Status.
 If you’re planning to return to England or Wales in the future, you could find holding QTS extremely valuable.
-You can gain QTS via Tes Institute while you’re still working and earning overseas via our Straight to Teaching or Assessment Only programmes if you’re teaching the English curriculum.
+You can gain QTS with Tes Institute while you’re still working and earning overseas via our Straight to Teaching or Assessment Only programmes if you’re teaching the English curriculum.

 Scenario four: you’re currently working in an English speaking international school with no formal teaching qualification

-For those working in an English speaking school, which follows the American, Cambridge or IB curriculum, you may be eligible to undertake an International iPGCE.
+For those working in an English speaking school that follows the American, Cambridge or Australian curriculum you may be eligible to undertake an iPGCE.

-You might be employed as an unqualified teacher, a Teaching Assistant or perhaps you’re volunteering at the school, as long as you meet the entry requirements, such as holding a degree of a 2:2 or above and your school is able to commit to giving you the required teaching time, over the course of the school year – you would be able to complete your iPGCE and increase your teaching responsibilities.
+You might be employed as an unqualified teacher, a Teaching Assistant or perhaps you’re volunteering at the school, but as long as you meet the entry requirements, such as holding a degree of a 2:2 or above and your school is able to commit to giving you the required teaching time over the course of the school year, you should be able to complete your iPGCE and increase your teaching responsibilities.
 This in turn would help you in future to move between different international schools in different countries.

 Scenario five: you currently have a TEFL/CELTA teaching qualification